joshashton/BlogWebsiteCW1/README.md

 # Blog Website

-A blog website project made in Laravel for a university web development module.
+A blog website project made with Laravel and Bootstrap for a university web development module.

 ## Description